bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 4. The RO authorizes the pending request from the RC.

-5. When the AS is done interacting with the user, the AS indicates to the user that the request has been completed.
+5. When the AS is done interacting with the RO, the AS indicates to the RO that the request has been completed.

 6. Meanwhile, the RC loads the continuation information stored at (3) and [continues the request](#continue-request).
 The AS determines which